 The criminal justice major prepares students to apply knowledge of criminal justice and critical analysis of social problems to promote the equitable application of the law for all people and become ethical Christian leaders in public and private organizations intended to make communities safer.

 Azusa Pacific’s bachelor’s completion program in criminal justice is designed for transfer students who have at least 30 units and are interested in completing a Bachelor of Arts in Criminal Justice.

 Design Studies Major

-The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print design, digital and UIUX design, and applying it to developing branding systems.
+The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print, digital, and UIUX design.
+Students study the design of communications, products, environments, systems, and services.

 Azusa Pacific’s bachelor’s completion program in digital media is designed for transfer students who have at least 15 units and are interested in completing a Bachelor of Arts in Digital Media and Communication.Inland Empire and Murrieta only